Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/FAQ.md

 </details>

 <details>
-<summary>This question may have been asked previously at least 4 other times, as recently as November 2020 and as early as February 2019.</summary>
+<summary>This question may have been asked previously at least 5 other times, as recently as November 2020 and as early as February 2019.</summary>

 * [November 17th, 2020 Livestream Q&A: When are you adding hunger & thirst?](./transcriptions/yt-hro__pZa1pk.md) [https://www.youtube.com/watch?v=hro__pZa1pk](https://www.youtube.com/watch?v=hro__pZa1pk)
 * [September 15th, 2020 Livestream Q&A: Will there be more polish to the Survival aspects of the game?](./transcriptions/yt-0flTS1mpH7s.md) [https://www.youtube.com/watch?v=0flTS1mpH7s](https://www.youtube.com/watch?v=0flTS1mpH7s)
 * [September 8th, 2020 Livestream Q&A: Elements of Survival ?](./transcriptions/yt-B3bO7b-5jHA.md) [https://www.youtube.com/watch?v=B3bO7b-5jHA](https://www.youtube.com/watch?v=B3bO7b-5jHA)
+* July 28th, 2020 Livestream Q&A: Will you be expanding on the survival aspect of the game? [https://clips.twitch.tv/IntelligentBlatantOrangeBrokeBack](https://clips.twitch.tv/IntelligentBlatantOrangeBrokeBack)
 * [February 6th, 2019 Livestream Q&A: Is there going to be Survival elements to keep the player alive?](./transcriptions/yt-Dtm6xIj-wM4,2410.697848,2436.980614.md) [https://youtube.com/embed/Dtm6xIj-wM4?autoplay=1&start=2410&end=2437](https://youtube.com/embed/Dtm6xIj-wM4?autoplay=1&start=2410&end=2437)
 </details>